openmina/openmina/docs/testing/bootstrap.md

 - Node's best tip is the one that of berkeleynet

-Then it deploys the new instance of Openmina and waits until it is bootstrapped (with 10 minutes timeout).
-After that it performs the following checks:
+Then it deploys the new instance of Openmina and waits until it is bootstrapped (with a timeout of 10 minutes).
+After that. it performs the following checks:

-- Node's best tip is the one that of berkeleynet
+- The node's best tip is the same as in berkeleynet
-- There were no restarts for openmina container
+- There were no restarts for the openmina container

-See [Openmina Daily](../../.github/workflows/daily.yaml) workflow file for further details.
+See the [Openmina Daily](../../.github/workflows/daily.yaml) workflow file for further details.